lingyuqian0301/pc_assemble.md/README.md

 # PC-assemble
-<p>As a summary for this PC assemble, I would like to say it was very interesting.
-The new knowledge I have gain from this PC assemble is the name of every components and the step to disassemble the CPU in the correct way.
+<p>In summary, the PC assembly experience was highly intriguing for me.
+The valuable knowledge I acquired includes learning the names of various components and mastering the proper steps to disassemble the CPU accurately.
 <p>The correct way to disassemble CPU is as below : <p/>
 <p>1.
 Open case</p>
 <p>2.
 Disconnect cable</p>